Fall Equinox 2025: When Is the First Day of Fall?

 Now that you've gone through this article, you should be a pro at understanding equinoxes.
 Take our quiz to test yourself!
 If you paid attention while reading, you'll find it easy to tell the difference between solstices and equinoxes.

-In the Northern Hemisphere, the autumnal equinox happens on September 22, 2024, at 12:44 GMT (08:44 a.m.
-EDT).
-Meanwhile, in the Southern Hemisphere, it occurs on March 20, 2025, at 09:02 GMT (05:02 a.m.
-EDT).
+In the Northern Hemisphere, the autumnal equinox happens on September 22, 2025, at 18:20 GMT.
+In the Southern Hemisphere, the autumnal equinox already occurred on March 20, 2025, at 09:01 GMT, and the next one will take place on March 20, 2026, at 14:46 GMT.
 This event signals the shift from summer to fall.
 Following the equinox, temperatures drop, and the nights grow longer.
 During the equinox, the duration of daylight and nighttime is almost the same.